MicrosoftDocs/learn/learn-pr/student-evangelism/node-web-routes/includes/5-exercise-read-write.md

    The *app.js* file shows a skeleton of a program.
 Your next job is to implement the routes.

-## Implement routes
+## Implement route to read data

 To implement routes, the process is to add a little code and then test it.
 Continue adding each route's method until you have a fully functional API.
 Make your changes in the *app.js* file in the *reading-writing* directory.
+All files that start with `client` are client applications that you can use to test your API.

 1. To support reading from the API, locate the part of the code that looks like this: